Democratic Party of Illinois

 The Democratic Party of Illinois is the affiliate of the Democratic Party in the U.S. state of Illinois.
 It is the oldest extant state party in Illinois and one of just two recognized parties in the state, along with the Republican Party.
-It is currently the dominant party in the state, controlling the majority of Illinois' U.S. House seats, both U.S. Senate seats, both houses of the state legislature, and the governorship.
+It is currently the dominant party in the state, controlling the majority of Illinois's U.S. House seats, both U.S. Senate seats, both houses of the state legislature, and the governorship.